EranMani/Unity-Level-Management/Assets/ReadMe.txt

 									  to determine where to read and write the files, no matter what platform is being used
 	- System.IO namespace: provides methods to read and write file streams and can save, load or delete data

+* Encryption
+	- A basic way to protect data is with a hash function.
+It is a function that can map one piece of data that's any size to another piece of data that has a fixed size
+	- A hash function intended for cryptography is what called a one way function.
+It's relatively easy to calculate the result of the function but it's very hard to take that output and then reverse the process to figure out the input.
+The resulting hash is in hexadecimal
+	- In this project, we will use SHA-256 hashing function.
+SHA stands for Secure Hash Algorithm
+	- Before loading the data, the application need to compare between saved hash data and the hash that the application is recomputing when tries to hash the data again.
+If the hashes are different, then the save file has been modified and the application should not load the saved data

 * MVC (model view controller)
 	- Breaks our software into three different parts
 	- The -model- represents the part of our program that contains all of the data, like player collectables amount, volumes etc